 Other types of fish in the good-for-health mix include anchovies, herring, halibut and flounder.
 Fish that come with question marks include imported catfish and shrimp, bluefin tuna, caviar, Chilean sea bass and tilapia.

 For years we also have been cautioned about eating fish that might contain elevated levels of mercury which, once in the body, acts as a neurotoxin, potentially hampering our brain and nervous system.
 Mercury poisoning can also affect fertility and blood pressure, and could even lead to heart disease, according to the Natural Resources Defense Council (NRDC).
 Groups strongly cautioned to avoid fish likely to have a higher-than-normal level of mercury are pregnant women or those planning to become pregnant, nursing mothers and small children.
+If interested, here's another site that has a very imformative article as A Guide to Mercury Contamination in Fish.

 Experts have said that the health benefits of the healthiest type of fish outweigh any potential harm in the fish that could be the result of mercury's presence.
 Dr. Jane Hightower, a California-based doctor of internal medicine, quoted at nrdc.com, is among those health care professionals who say that the level of mercury in the body brought on by mercury-contaminated fish, is reversible, although it is a slow process that can last six months or more.